 Figure 2.
-Visibility model for a vessel that is oriented at a 45 ° angle at the position 0,0
+Visibility model for a vessel that is oriented at a 45 ° angle at the position 0,0.

-Computational speed optimization
+Computational speed optimisation

-As can be noticed from the definition of Algorithm 2, the computation time will rise exponentially with the number of unmanned systems considered.
-Not only do all of these assets require a separate evaluation (step 4 in Algorithm 2), but also the complexity of many of the subprocesses (e.g. the swarm optimization) rises with the number of agents.
-Next to this aspect, the main culprits for the long computation time are the number of candidate positions that has to be evaluated (step 5 in Algorithm 2) and the sometimes high number of iterations required for convergence of the Nelder-Mead simplex algorithm, used for solving Equation 1.
+As can be seen in the definition of algorithm 2, the computation time rises exponentially with the number of unmanned systems considered.
+Not only do all of these assets require a separate evaluation (step 4 in algorithm 2), but also the complexity of many of the subprocesses (e.g. swarm optimisation) increases with the number of agents.
+The main culprits for the long computation time after this are the number of candidate positions that have to be evaluated (step 5 in algorithm 2) and the sometimes-high number of iterations required for the convergence of the Nelder–Mead simplex algorithm, used for solving equation 1.

-The adopted optimization methodology is mostly geared towards an intelligent pruning of the candidate positions, as follows:
+The adopted optimisation methodology is geared primarily towards an intelligent pruning of the candidate positions, as follows:

-In a first phase, we select only a very limited subset of the original candidate positions.
+In the first phase, only a very limited subset of the original candidate positions is selected.
 This is performed by downscaling the selected candidate positions on a lower-scale metric grid.

-In a second phase, the analysis (as described in Algorithm 2, lines 6 to 17) is performed on the downscaled candidate positions.
+In the second phase, an analysis (as described in algorithm 2, lines 6 to 17) is performed on the downscaled candidate positions.

-Around the winning position, a local subgrid is defined at the original resolution.
+A local subgrid is defined at the original resolution around the resulting position.

-For all candidate positions within this local subgrid, the analysis (as described in Algorithm 2, lines 6 to 17) is performed again and a final winning position is chosen.
+For all candidate positions within this local subgrid, the analysis (as described in algorithm 2, lines 6 to 17) is performed again and a final position is selected.

-The double loop may seem to add extra complexity and computation time, but in practice, it avoids the evaluation of many candidate positions that do not have a viable chance of being selected.
+The double loop may seem to add extra complexity and computation time, but in practice, it avoids the evaluation of a large number of candidate positions that do not have a viable chance of being selected.
 Indeed, as the local maps are mostly continuous functions, it makes sense to evaluate them first at a lower resolution and then to scale up.
-Furthermore, we optimized the convergence settings of the Nelder-Mead simplex algorithm to match the candidate position pruning approach.
+Furthermore, the convergence settings of the Nelder–Mead simplex algorithm were optimised to match the candidate position pruning approach.

 Validation